 Use a company email address as the reply-to address.
 If you're using a free email provider (gmail, yahoo, outlook, etc) and sending transactional emails, spam filters will raise a red flag.
 Better to use your company email address instead.
 Go to your campaign dashboard > Settings > Emails.

 Use a custom domain sender.
 Although our default sending domain has a very high reputation, you might benefit (not last from a branding point of view) by using your own sending domain address.
-To do so you must be on the Premium plan.
+To do so you must be on the Pro or Premium plan.
 Get in touch with us to set it up.